zilishen/documentation/content/nms/admin-guides/access-control/oidc-keycloak.md

     }
     ```

-- Copy the nms-http.conf file to `/tmp` so we can replace the necessary values.
+- Copy the nms-http.conf file to `/tmp` so you can replace the necessary values.

     ```bash
     sudo cp /etc/nginx/conf.d/nms-http.conf /tmp/nms-http.conf